sebastianbergmann/exporter/README.md

 ## Installation

-There are two supported ways of installing Exporter.

-You can use the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) or [Composer](http://getcomposer.org/) to download and install Exporter as well as its dependencies.

-### PEAR Installer

-The following two commands (which you may have to run as `root`) are all that is required to install Exporter using the PEAR Installer:

-    pear config-set auto_discover 1
-    pear install pear.phpunit.de/Exporter

-### Composer

 To add Exporter as a local, per-project dependency to your project, simply add a dependency on `sebastian/exporter` to your project's `composer.json` file.
 Here is a minimal example of a `composer.json` file that just defines a dependency on Exporter 1.0:

     {